HQarroum/sys-get/README.md

 ### Starting a remote terminal session

-If you have seen the [dashboard](#using-the-dashboard), you have noticed that `sys-get` provides the ability to start and control a terminal session locally or remotely.
-Below are a few examples associated with different communication methods to interact with a terminal.
+If you have seen the live [dashboard](#using-the-dashboard), you have noticed that `sys-get` provides the ability to start and control a terminal session locally or remotely.
+Below are a few examples associated with different communication methods to interact directly with a local or remote terminal.

 #### Local terminal